wharton/django-base-theme/README.md

 - <a href="http://gulpjs.com">Gulp Workflow Automation</a>

 ### CSS Guidelines & Architecture
-We use the following style guides:
+We use the following guides:

 - <a href="https://smacss.com/">SMACSS Architecture</a>
 - <a href="http://cssguidelin.es/">cssguidelin.es</a> by <a href="http://csswizardry.com/work">Harry Roberts</a>

 ### SASS/SCSS Integration

-This project uses the CSS extension language <a href="http://sass-lang.com">SASS</a> (it's very similar to LESS for those familiar with LESS).
+This project uses the CSS extension language <a href="http://sass-lang.com">SASS</a> (it's very similar to LESS).
 SASS adds power and organization to your stylesheets.

 SCSS/SASS outputs to CSS via compilers like <a href="http://compass-style.org">Compass</a>, <a href="http://libsass.org">LibSass</a>, <a href="https://incident57.com/codekit">CodeKit</a> or <a href="http://gulpjs.com">Gulp</a>.<a href="http://sass-lang.com"> Learn more about SASS/SCSS</a>.